vmware/vcf-security-and-compliance-guidelines/security-configuration-hardening-guide/cloud-foundation/9.1/tools/README.md

 This script will prompt for a password, collected from the console and masked with asterisks (*).

 **Important**: Under no circumstances do we recommend storing account logon information in a script.
-Doing so is a leading cause of unauthorized access, breaches, and eventual situations like ransomware.
+Doing so is a common cause of unauthorized access and breaches, and can lead to ransomware.

 ### Step 2: Run The Tools